Dubrovnik

 By Air

-Dubrovnik Airport (DBV) connects the city with major European hubs; shuttle buses link the airport to the city center.
+Dubrovnik Airport (DBV) connects the city with major European hubs; shuttle buses link the airport to the city centre.

 By Car

-Drivers from northern Croatia can use the A1 highway; the Pelješac Bridge shortens travel time by bypassing border crossings.
+Drivers from northern Croatia can use the A1 motorway; the Pelješac Bridge shortens travel time by bypassing border crossings.

 By Bus